fallenapollonian/fallenapollonian.github.io/articles/psychology.md

 Self-perceived attractiveness is associated with support for group-based dominance and belief in legitimizing ideologies.
 This effect is mediated by subjective social class.
 Lower self-perceived attractiveness decreases subjective SES, which leads to a greater tendency to reject social hierarchies and to construe inequality in terms of contextual causes [(Belmi & Neale, 2014)](https://www.sciencedirect.com/science/article/abs/pii/S0749597814000223?via%3Dihub).\
 Individuals vulnerable to depression are less likely to identify with mainstream conservative parties, to vote for them, or to place themselves on the political right [(Bernardi, 2020)](https://journals.sagepub.com/doi/abs/10.1177/1354068820930391).

+## Eugenics/Genetic Enhancement

+[Anomaly (2018)](https://link.springer.com/article/10.1007/s40592-018-0081-2) defended the concept of eugenics or genetic enhancement and advocated for numerous "eugenic" policy proposals.
+Policy proposals include free contraception, genetic education and counseling, and incentives and penalties.
+Jonathan Anomaly believes that states should apply as little coercion as possible to facilitate the emergence of future people with desirable traits.

 </div>